TheRealAlexander/SEP4/README.md

 3. **Push Your Branch:** Once your changes are complete, push your branch to the repository.
 4. **Open a Pull Request (PR):** Create a PR against the `dev` branch.
 Your PR should include a detailed description of the changes and any other relevant information for reviewers.
 5. **Review Process:** At least two other team members must review and approve your PR before it can be merged.
 Ensure that any feedback is addressed promptly.
-6. **Merge:** Once your PR has been approved and has passed all necessary checks, it can be merged into `dev`. `dev` will eventually be merged into `main` incrementally as stable releases.
+6. **Merge:** Once your PR has been approved and has passed all necessary checks, it can be merged into `dev`. `dev` will eventually be merged into `prod` incrementally as stable releases.

 ## Contribution Guidelines
 - Ensure your code adheres to the project standards and guidelines.